Dorset Council Trading Standards Enforcement and Complaints Policy (including Service Standards)

 - how we can help consumers and businesses

-We are committed to the principles of good enforcement, as set out in the Legislative and Regulatory Reform Act 2006, the Enforcement Concordat and the Regulators’ Compliance Code.
+We are committed to the principles of good enforcement, as set out in the Legislative and Regulatory Reform Act 2006 and the statutory Regulators’ Code.

 'Enforcement' includes any action taken by officers aimed at ensuring that businesses or individuals comply with the law – these actions may range from offering advice, information and issuing public warnings, to cautioning and instituting legal proceedings/prosecutions.

 Enforcement decisions will be fair, impartial, independent and objective and will not be influenced by issues such as ethnicity or national origin, gender, religious beliefs, political views or the sexual orientation of the suspect, victim, witness or offender.
 Decisions will not be influenced by improper or undue pressure from any source.

 Trding Standards aims ‘To provide a fair and safe environment for the consumers and businesses of Dorset, through education, advice, enforcement and by working together with our partners’.
 We enforce a wide range of business and consumer protection legislation relating to quality, quantity, safety, description and price of goods and services.